 This morning, I have been watching and listening to Vassal talk to an empty room.
 He has been gesturing and speaking as if other people are in here with us, which in a way many probably are.
 It is as if he is performing in a TV studio that is empty except for the two of us.
-At this moment, he may be on the air, his words and actions available to anyone anywhere.
+At this moment, he is in effect on the air, his words and actions available to anyone anywhere.
 There could be dozens of people watching him and listening, or there could be hundreds, or thousands, or more.
-Or there could be none, no broadcasts.
+Or, though unlikely, there could be none, no broadcasts.
 Now that his invention is everywhere, no doubt, all of us will get used to that range of possibilities, but so far, to me, it seems strange.

 “You’re going to go all kinds of places and encounter all kinds of situations, more than anyone can imagine.
 You’ll find lines that you’re willing to cross, and lines where you’ll hesitate and think carefully before you proceed.
 For a while, maybe longer, maybe for as long as you live, you’ll feel embarrassed or afraid or wrong to enter some places, or to spy on certain people.
 Sometimes you’ll refrain; you’ll stay where you are, or head for some other destination.